Beth McKee: Solo career

-Music

 McKee has been compared to Bonnie Raitt, Linda Ronstadt, and Loretta Lynn.
 Her music features a variety of influences, including blues, Zydeco, Southern rock, country, and gospel.
 On The Morton Report, Bill Bentley described her 2015 release Sugarcane Revival as "kind of like if Laura Nyro had been roommates with Carole King and Bonnie Raitt on Decatur Street in the French Quarter during the ‘70s."

 McKee has described Next to Nowhere as autobiographical, in that the lyrics chronicle her decision to record again, following the breakup of Evangeline.
 Next to Nowhere was well received critically, with its success partly due to McKee's focus on her background and roots, both musically and otherwise.

+Swamp Sistas

+McKee's music has found a resonance with a community and 501(c)3 non-profit organization that she established, dubbed Swamp Sistas La La Foundation.
+In 2010, McKee established a Facebook group.
+Membership in the Facebook group exceeded 1,300 members in June 2012.
+In 2016, numbers had risen to 2,600.

+The grassroots organization has a two-fold mission of community service and supporting women in the arts.
+McKee describes her perceptions of the group: "We have one foot in our roots, one foot pointed ahead, we celebrate what we have in common and learn from each other about what we don't."

+With the help of the Swamp Sistas, McKee hosts a roving musical festival called the Swamp Sistas La La, a modern twist on the traditional Louisiana Creole houseparty to raise funds for a communal cause.
+In 2015, McKee help a Swamp Sista La La in Orlando as part of the Fringe Festival to support the Second Harvest Food Bank, The PEAS Foundation, and The Fresh Stop Bus.